-Acceptable wall cladding materials such as vertical and horizontal architectural metal panels of various texture, shapes and colours together with spandrel glazing have been incorporated into the building's design.
+Acceptable wall cladding materials such as vertical and horizontal architectural precast wall panels and metal panels of various texture, shapes and colours together with spandrel glazing have been incorporated into the building's design.

 Acceptable level of glazing is proposed for this type of development.
 Guideline 14 does not apply as none of the buildings have a frontage adjacent to an arterial road.